adrian-paliwoda/thread-tests/readme.md

 # Genesis
-Code is based on my master's thesis.
-Hope I will contiune
+The code is based on my master's thesis.
+Performance and synchronization aspects in .NET multithreading applications

 # Technologi used
 - .NET
+- Multithreading
+- Synchronization

 # Example